What causes sore nipples?

 - Bring your baby’s head to your breast, not the breast to baby’s head.
 Support your baby to move to where they are trying to go — towards your nipple.

-- Ensure the nipple and much (or all) of the areola and some surrounding breast are in your baby’s mouth.
+- Ensure the nipple, much of the areola and some surrounding breast are in your baby’s mouth.

 After a few rapid gulps, your baby should start to suck and swallow in a regular rhythm.
-Once you have got the hang of it, breastfeeding can be enjoyable and should not be painful.
+Once you have both got the hang of it, breastfeeding should not be painful.

-If the attachment feels uncomfortable after 30 seconds, break your baby’s suction by putting your finger in the corner of their mouth.
+If the attachment feels uncomfortable, break your baby’s suction by putting your finger in the corner of their mouth.
 Take your baby off and let them re-latch to your breast.
 Try different feeding positions.
-If your nipples are tender, limit your baby’s comfort sucking.

 After the breastfeed

-If you need further help or are experiencing prolonged abnormal breast pain, contact your doctor, lactation consultant, breast feeding counsellor, child health nurse or Pregnancy Birth and Baby on 1800 882 436.
+If you need further help or are experiencing prolonged nipple pain, talk to your doctor, midwife, lactation consultant or breastfeeding counsellor.

 Learn more here about the development and quality assurance of healthdirect content.